 ii.
 The growth of fixed (wired)-broadband subscriptions, Internet users and mobile cellular subscriptions during the period 2005-2011 has slowed mainly in developed countries, as these markets reach saturation.
 In the developing world, growth continues at double digit rates.

 iii.
-In most of the developing world, 2.5G and 3G mobile has grown far faster than fixed Internet.
-Mobile broadband continues to be the ICT service displaying the sharpest growth rates.
-Between 2010 and 2011, growth continued at a rate of 40% globally, 23% in the developed world and 78% in developing countries.
-By end 2011, there were around 1.19 billion active mobilebroadband subscriptions, up from 770 million a year earlier.
-Contrary to mobile-cellular penetration, no saturation point has yet been reached for mobilebroadband penetration, and growth is expected to continue at double-digit rates over the next few years.

-The Internet has fundamental value as a platform for business, innovation, democratic expression, access to information and scientific progress.
+The Internet has fundamental value as a platform for business, innovation, dissemination and, access to information and scientific progress.
 In the growing digital economy, the Internet represents a portal for knowledge, education and entertainment which is becoming increasingly available to more of the world’s population, especially if growth in the use of mobile broadband can mirror the recent overall growth in mobile communications.

 Today, the Internet is becoming “one of the basic commodities of life” and various studies have cited the information and knowledge provided over the Internet as examples of global public goods.
-The Internet is comprised of many individual networks, althoughsome networks (but not always the content) may be the property of distinct groups, companies or individuals [source: U.S.A.].
-Applications such as the World Wide Web, E-mail, and Instant Messaging have changed the lives of ordinary people in some parts of the world.It is widely recognized that the utility and value of a network increases with the square of the growth in the number of nodes and users of that network.

-One idea is that the Internet, as a decentralized and open system, must be allowed to enable the world’s citizens to connect freelyand express themselves consistent with fundamental principles of freedom of expression, as detailed in Article 19 of The Universal Declaration of Human Rights and recently reaffirmed by the UN Human Rights Council,while taking into consideration national security or of public order (ordre public), or of public health or morals.
-Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon
+One idea is that the Internet, , must be allowed to enable the world’s citizens to connect freelyand express themselves consistent with fundamental principles of freedom of expression, as detailed in Article 19 of The Universal Declaration of Human Rights and recently reaffirmed by the UN Human Rights Council,while taking into consideration national security or of public order (ordre public), or of public health or morals.
+Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods as well the observance of national legislation ,cultural heritage ,historical traditions and customs and conviction and belief of peoples in individual countries belief, ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon taking into account the negative aspects and consequences of such promotion as outlined above.

 At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted general principles on a multi-stakeholder governance model, which offer a fundamental framework on which to base such policy measures.
 Various initiatives have been undertaken at the national level to enunciate high-level governing principles for cyberspace (including, inter alia, the United StatesInternational Strategy for Cyberspace, and Brazil’s ten "Principles for the Governance and Use of the Internet” andthe concept of the Russian Federation Convention on International Information Security), and at the international level (such as the Report of the Group of Governmental Experts on Developments in the Field of Information and Telecommunication in the Context of International Security 65/201, International Code of Conduct for Information Security A/66/359, and the OECD Council Recommendation on Principles for Internet Policy-Making).